Meaning of A Smooth Sea Never Made a Skillful Sailor Quote by Franklin D. Roosevelt.

 Similar is the life.
 The calm sea resembles a quiet and happy life without any troubles.
 If there are no troubles in your life, you don’t learn anything new.
 Problems teach you to ways of dealing with them.
 They make you skilled at dealing with different people and different situations.
 Problems make you stronger and capable.
 So you must face them with open mind.

-- smooth sea never made a skilled sailor
+- a smooth sea never made a skilled mariner